ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 The scramble transform implements length-preserving unauthenticated re-encryption of QUIC packets while preserving the QUIC invariants.
-When the scramble transform is in use, a global passive adversary cannot use the packet contents to link the client and target.
+When the scramble transform is in use, a global passive adversary cannot simply compare the packet contents on both sides of the proxy to link the client and target.
 However, the scramble transform does not defend against analysis of packet sizes and timing, nor does it protect privacy against an active attacker.